quothbonney/TUDEL/README.md

 All dependency versions are listed in the `requirements.txt` file and can be easily installed with `pip install -r requirements.txt` from the source folder in the command line if you have Python adequately installed.
+If you are encountering an `ImportError` after installing requirements, try to manually install the latest version of OpenCV-Python with `pip install opencv-python` and manually install all of the other troublesome dependencies

 ### Download
 - Git clone the repository onto your machine